wednesday-solutions/serverless/aws/lambda/uuid/README.md

 # UUID

-Use API Gateway to expose lambdas that
+Use API Gateway to expose a backend that provides
 - a GET request that returns a new UUID when invoked and writes the value to a mysql variant of Aurora DB
 - a PUT request that accepts a UUID, updates the updated_at timestamp if its already present in the db, else inserts it.